Podcast: Download

 It’s not uncommon for people to also have a smart phone or tablet beside their laptop while both of them chime and draw our attention away from the training that will help us the most.

-This learning environment creates Digital Amnesia.
+This kind of learning environment creates Digital Amnesia.

 Why The “Hunter-Gatherer” Impulse Is Ruining Our Brains